ssjy4974/soundBridge/documents/distribution.md

     return 204;
     }

-    # 1. hide the Access-Control-Allow-Origin from the serve response
+    # 1. hide the Access-Control-Allow-Origin from the server response
     proxy_hide_header 'Access-Control-Allow-Origin';
     # 2. add a new custom header that allows all * origin instead
     add_header 'Access-Control-Allow-Origin' '*' always;